-If the request to be admitted outside the normal age group is approved by the admission authority of the school, parents/carers will need to forward this approval to their local authority's School Admissions team to ensure that an application will be accepted in the normal admission round for the September following the child's 5th birthday.
-Parent(s)/carer(s) will then need to make an application for a place in Reception for the normal round of admissions in the following academic year.
+If the request to be admitted outside the normal age group is approved by the admission authority of the school, parents/carers will need to forward this approval to their local authority's School Admissions team to ensure that an application will be processed in the normal admission round for the September following the child's 5th birthday.
+Parent(s)/carer(s) will then need to make an application for a place in Reception in the normal round of admissions in the following academic year.

 Please note - this does not mean that a child has been, or will be, offered a place in the Reception year at their chosen school.
-If, in the following normal admissions round, the school is oversubscribed, all applications (including delayed applications) for the school will be ranked in accordance with the school's oversubscription admission criteria and places offered up to the school's published admission number.
+If, in the following normal admissions round, the school is oversubscribed, all applications (including applications for children who are starting reception out of the normal age group) for the school will be ranked in accordance with the school's oversubscription admission criteria and places offered up to the school's published admission number.